hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

             </td>
             <td>
                 This addresses Issue #504.
-This sample offers an option to run a fabric network without using any containers at all.
-Used along with the Nano Test Network, everything is run natively on the host machine.
+This extends the test-network-nano-bash sample to offer an option to run a fabric network without using any containers at all.
+The chaincode is running as an external service directly on the host machine.

 Signed-off-by: Arnaud J Le Hors <lehors@us.ibm.com>
             </td>